 It is the student's responsibility to withdraw from the College.
-If a student fails to complete the required steps outlined above, they are subject to an Administrative Withdrawal as detailed below.
+If a student fails to complete the required steps outlined above, they are subject to an Administrative Withdrawal.

-Administrative Withdrawal for Academic Reasons
+Administrative Withdrawal for Academic Reasons or Non-Attendance

 Shasta Bible College and Graduate School expects students to actively engage in all enrolled for credit courses.
 This is defined on campus as attending every class meeting and diligently completing all learning activities (assignments, readings, quizzes, papers, etc.) for each enrolled course.
 This is defined online as engaging in the weekly discussion boards and diligently completing all learning activities (weekly assignments, readings, quizzes, papers, etc.).

-The Administrative Withdrawal policy was created to assist students in establishing good academic engagement and attendance habits, as well as communication skills to gain the most out of their education.
 Failure to routinely complete assignments or attend class places students in jeopardy of being administratively withdrawn from the school at the end of a semester.